-Dr. Wakeman and the URMC team for pediatric surgery have created flowsheet algorithms for determining when a pediatric trauma patient requires imaging.
-Implementation of these clinical resources in the ED, which describe the proper utilization of imaging for this patient population has decreased unnecessary radiation for pediatric patients.
-They wanted a way to easily distribute a user-friendly version of these algorithms so I developed an interactive mobile app built on the react native framework.
-The app is currently in beta testing on both iOS and Android.
+Dr. Wakeman and the URMC pediatric surgery team have created flowsheet algorithms for determining when a pediatric trauma patient requires imaging.
+Implementation of these clinical resources in the ED, which describe the proper utilization of imaging for this patient population, has decreased unnecessary radiation for our pediatric patients.
+I am working with the team to create an easily distributed and user-friendly mobile app for these algorithms.
+The interactive mobile app was built on the react native framework and is currently in clinical beta testing in the ED for both iOS and Android devices.

 BrianC.Ayers [at] gmail.com